andrewbayd/load-test-locust-python/README.md

 # LOAD TESTS WITH LOCUST

 Example of load testing framework using python + locust.
+I use next websites for testing:
-The site under test is a demo site for booking flights and tours http://newtours.demoaut.com/
+* demo site for booking flights and tours http://newtours.demoaut.com/
+* demo site of insurance company http://demo.borland.com/InsuranceWebExtJS/